D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 CROW HUNTER: A Crow Hunter acts swiftly and mercilessly against the chosen mark.
 This is a Hunter of Hunters, an experienced killer, and feared, though not necessarily cruel or evil, despite the unsavoriness of the work.

 Advantages:
-– +3 bonus to attack and damage rolls vs. humans, demihumans, and smaller humanoid races.
+– +1 bonus to attack and damage rolls vs. humans, demihumans, and smaller humanoid races.
+The bonus increases to +2 at level 5 and +3 at level 10.
 – 4th level: May use the Splintering Shot ability once per day.
 Gains additional uses every 4 levels thereafter.

 SPLINTERING SHOT: For 3 rounds, each successful ranged attack bursts into multiple sharp splinters.
 All enemies in a 15-ft. radius take 2 points of piercing damage and suffer a bleeding wound, which inflicts 1 point of damage per round for 1 turn (no save).
 A target can be wounded once per round and the effects are cumulative.